videolan/x265/doc/reST/cli.rst

 	Max intra period in frames.
 A special case of infinite-gop (single keyframe at the beginning of the stream) can be triggered with argument -1.
 Use 1 to force all-intra.
+When intra-refresh is enabled it specifies the interval between which refresh sweeps happen.
 Default 250

 .. option:: --min-keyint, -i <integer>